muellermax/Covid-19-Chile-Dashboard/README.md

 # Analysis of Covid-19 in Chile

-The dashboard of Covid-19 in Chile can be found here: https://covid-chile-dashboard.onrender.com.
+The dashboard of Covid-19 in Chile was online on Heroku until end of 2022.

 ### About this project
 The plan is to make a dashboard that includes daily updated information about Covid-19 in Chile.
 The dashboard should include the following plots: